devsaxena974/ProjectPenney-Group1/README.md

 ## Write Ups
 ### Simulation Team

+* Patrick Church: I worked on developing the simulation code and the logic behind it.
+I worked on designing and writing the algorithms that make the game simulation run smoothly.
+I also helped create the files where we store the simulation data, making sure the data is saved correctly for calculations.

 ### Data Management/Processing Team

 * Dev Saxena: I worked on converting our stored win data and round data into a probability matrix returned as a pandas dataframe for the data visualization team to use.